ibm-cloud-docs/discovery/pricing-details.md

 For query performance information, see [Query performance](/docs/discovery?topic=discovery-qp).
 Queries are limited based on plan.
 Estimated Average Query rates per **Lite** plan: 1 QPS for reranked queries with two top-level text fields.

-The Element Classification enrichment is deprecated and will no longer be available, effective **15 May 2020**.
+The Element Classification enrichment is deprecated and will no longer be available, effective **10 July 2020**.
 {:important}

 ## Advanced